ojoflow/RockPaperScissors/README.md

 # rockPaperScissors
-These are the rock, paper, scissor iterations done by me as I advance in my web development journey.
+This is the rock, paper, scissors game from The Odin Projec